wennewman/wecipes/src/recipes/cornies.md

 date: "2020-09-03"
 categories: "afternoon-tea"
 credit: "Yvonne"
-description: "Sweet biscuits with sultanas and rolled in corn flakes."
+description: "Sweet biscuits with sultanas and rolled in corn flakes"
 ---

 Classic recipe from childhood.
 Set the oven to moderate 180ºc and line a baking sheet with baking paper before you start.